SERG-Delft/delftswa/2020/assignment.md

 5. The text clearly references any sources it builds upon
 6. The essay is unique and recognizable in its voice and its way of approaching the topic
 7. The essay is independently readable
+8. The story-line is illustrated with meaningful and appealing images and infographics.

 The intended audience for the essays consists of computer science students or software engineers, interested in learning about architectural aspects of your open source project.